jameslovallo/snappy/packages/carousel/README.md

 ## So there you have it.

-An easy-to-use, fully-featured carousel that you can quickly drop into whatever you're working on and style any way you want.
-No complicated configuration or init functions and out-of-the-box simplicity, all for less than 2kb.
+An easy-to-use, fast and accessible carousel that you can quickly use anywhere and style any way you like it, all for less than 2kb.